alexandear/goreleaser/www/docs/cmd/goreleaser_completion_powershell.md

-# goreleaser completion powershell
+# goreleaser completion PowerShell

-Generate the autocompletion script for powershell
+Generate the autocompletion script for PowerShell

 ## Synopsis

-Generate the autocompletion script for powershell.
+Generate the autocompletion script for PowerShell.

 To load completions in your current shell session:

 	goreleaser completion powershell | Out-String | Invoke-Expression

-To load completions for every new session, add the output of the above command to your powershell profile.
+To load completions for every new session, add the output of the above command to your PowerShell profile.

 ```